kegeai888/HuMo/README.md

   height: 720                   # Video height (e.g., 720 or 480).
   width: 1280                   # Video width (e.g., 1280 or 832).

+dit:
+  sp_size: <int>                # Sequence parallelism size.
+Set this equal to the number of used GPUs.

 diffusion:
   timesteps:
     sampling: